 - The expected length of the book.
 As stated above, a professional writer will specify a word count, not a page count.
 However, in my contract I provide both.
 For instance, I might state, “50,000 words (or 200 pages).”
 I do this because my clients usually think it terms of pages.

 - The services expected of the ghostwriter.
 It’s a good idea to spell out what the ghostwriter will or will not do for you.
 For instance, will the writer help you with the publishing process?
-If so, make sure those services are well defined so that there are no surprises later.
+If so, carefully define those services so that there are no surprises later.

 - The number of revisions allowed.
 Make sure you know how many revisions your ghostwriter will allow.
 For example, I specify one set per milestone, but always plan to make minor adjustments along the way.